-Many educational professionals have adopted a data-driven approach.
+Many clinical professionals have adopted a data-driven approach.
 “Data-driven” means what it implies, using data to inform instructional practices (not having Data from Star Trek drive you around like Miss Daisy).
-Successful schools incorporate data-driven methods throughout their culture.
-Data-driven also holds practitioners engage in a cycle of assessment, analysis, and action.
-Does that cycle sound familiar?
+Successful practices incorporate data-driven methods throughout their culture.

-Precision Teaching forms the ultimate system of of assessment, analysis, and action with its PRCTA (Pinpoint-Record-Change-Try Again) cycle.
+Precision Teaching forms a streamlined system of assessment, analysis, and action with its PRCTA (Pinpoint-Record-Change-Try Again) cycle.
 A host of peer-reviewed articles and books have documented the success of the PRCTA cycle.
-While the whole system does require an extensive treatise to fully explain the system, focusing in on core change measures does not.
+While the whole system would take more than a single blog post, focusing in on core change measures does not.

 The Secret Sauce